redhat-performance/jetlag/docs/tips-and-vars.md

 ```
 * Append or update the pull secret retrieved from above under pull_secret.txt in repo base directory.

-You must stop and remove all assisted-installer containers on the bastion with [clean the pods and containers off the bastion](troubleshooting.md#cleaning-all-podscontainers-off-the-bastion-machines) and then rerun the setup-bastion step in order to setup your bastion's assisted-installer to the version you specified before deloying a fresh cluster with that version.
+You must stop and remove all assisted-installer containers on the bastion with [clean the pods and containers off the bastion](troubleshooting.md#cleaning-all-podscontainers-off-the-bastion-machines) and then rerun the setup-bastion step in order to setup your bastion's assisted-installer to the version you specified before deploying a fresh cluster with that version.